 The next step of backlink audit is to check your anchor text to find any potential threats that could get your website penalized.

-This is where a lot of SEOs and link building agencies make big mistakes and where you can easily see any SEO attack on your website as well.
+This is where a lot of SEOs and link building agencies make big link building mistakes and where you can easily see any SEO attack on your website as well.

 So, let’s look at the most common problems with anchor text: